 The following is the current list of participating organizations in the PGPF Fiscal Internship Program in Washington, D.C:

 THE ORGANIZATION: The American Action Forum is a forward-looking policy institute dedicated to keeping America strong, free and prosperous.
 It seeks to promote common-sense, innovative, and solutions-based policies that will reform government, challenge outdated assumptions, and create a smaller, smarter government that will serve its citizens better.

-THE INTERN: The PGPF fiscal policy intern will work under the supervision of Associate Director of Economic Policy Shai Akabas, and will provide support for the Economic Policy Project, drafting economic policy posts for the Bipartisan Beat Blog, and assisting staff in preparing responses to Hill and media requests.
+THE INTERN: The PGPF fiscal policy intern will work under the supervision of the Director of Fiscal Policy Shai Akabas, and will provide support for the Economic Policy Project, drafting economic policy posts for the Bipartisan Beat Blog, and assisting staff in preparing responses to Hill and media requests.
 Other facets of the internship include: monitoring major Congressional activity, analyzing budget and economic documents, participating in meetings with stakeholders, and conducting research on a variety of economic topics.
 Specific areas of focus for EPP over the summer may include, but will not be limited to, retirement and savings policy (including Social Security), tax reform, and higher education financing policy (e.g., student loans/debt).
 The summer intern will be asked to handle multiple assignments and switch among them depending on EPP’s needs.
 As in any internship, there is some administrative work involved, but EPP strives to keep its internship heavily substance-based so as to provide a valuable educational and practical summer experience.

 THE ORGANIZATION: The Brookings Institution is a private nonprofit organization devoted to independent research and innovative policy solutions.
 For 100 years, Brookings has analyzed current and emerging issues and produced new ideas that matter for the nation and the world.